SudoBrendan/lab-helm-101/workshop/content/markdown/exercises/helm-cli.md

 EOF
 ```

 You may have noticed that your custom values file didn't specify *all* the values available, only the ones you want to *change from the defaults*.
-When you use this custom values file, Helm will strategicly merge in the default values with your custom ones.
+When you use this custom values file, Helm will strategically merge in the default values with your custom ones.

 To make this explicit - look at the exact YAML you expect to change in your Deployment when you upgrade the chart: